-- 1.3.1.
+1.3.1.
 The purpose of the building standards system is to protect the public interest.
 It is not intended to provide protection to a client in a contract with a builder.
-The system, therefore, does not so much control building as set out the essential standards to be met when building work or a conversion takes place, and only to the extent necessary to meet the building regulations. - 1.3.2.
+The building standards system sets out the standards to be met when building work or a conversion takes place, to the extent necessary to meet the building regulations.

+1.3.2.
 The system is pre-emptive, designed to check that the proposed building work meets the standards.
 Inspections during construction and on completion are to protect the public interest in terms of compliance with the building regulations and to discourage avoidance of the legislation.
-The inspections do not provide a system to control work on site, that is a matter for the contracts and arrangements put in place between the client and builder. - 1.3.3.
-The roles established to operate the system are explained in detail below.
+The inspections do not provide a system to control work onsite.
+That is a matter for the contracts and arrangements put in place between the client and builder.

+1.3.3.
+The roles established to operate the system are set out throughout the document.
 The role of checking compliance rests with verifiers and, in prescribed ways, approved certifiers.
 Enforcement is by local authorities.
-Updating is by the Building Standards Division (BSD) of the Directorate for Local Government and Communities of Scottish Government, advised by departmental working groups.
+Updating is by the Building Standards Division (BSD) of the Directorate for Local Government and Communities of the Scottish Government, advised by departmental working groups.